leonidv/bevy-minesweeper-tutorial/README.md

 full support of [bevy-inspector-egui](http://crates.io/crates/bevy-inspector-egui) implemented later (Chapter 6 and 7) than in the tutorial.

 Also I suppose that some  techniques from the tutorial is outdated (for ex., layout of tiles).
 This repository close to original tutorial.

+And I'm not sure, that my code run without debug feature 🤗

 # Chapters and commits
 | Article                                                                                                                                                  | Commit                                                                                                          | Full source                                                                                                  |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |